ycpcs/cs497-spring2019/lectures/lecture07.md

 - OS is **stateful**, meaning after a user is authenticated, it is remembered until the user logs out.
 The OS keeps the state: the authenticated user gets a process with his/her privileges; this process keeps the fact that the user is authenticated.
 Other users cannot hijack this process.
 - Web server is **stateless** meaning when a user is authenticated, he/she may send several other requests.
 The entire duration is called a session.
 Since web server is stateless, it does not remember anything about this session.
 Namely, when the user sends a request, the server does not know whether they are from the same session (hence, from the same user).
 To put in another perspective, because of the lack of session concept at web server, *each web request* has to be authenticated; otherwise, attackers can hijack user's session.

-**Cross-Site Scripting (XSS) Attack**.
+**Cross-Site Scripting (XSS) Attack**

 Attacker injects malicious JavaScript code to the target web site X
 1. Website allows posting of comments in a guestbook
 2. Server incorporates comments into page returned
 3. Attacker can post comment that includes malicious JavaScript